hartwigmedical/serve/README.md

 transient.

 Note the new version should be of the format `major.minor.patch` where:
-- Major indicates an non-backward compatible change (avoid these!)
+- Major indicates a non-backward compatible change (avoid these!)
 - Minor indicates a new feature
 - Patch indicates a bug fix